 Prerequisite: Participation in the Grade School Concert Orchestra, recommendation of grade school orchestra teacher and/or audition by JH orchestra teacher

-Senior High String Orchestra
+Sr High String Orchestra

 Grades 9-12, 1 Credit

 Students will gain experience in performing traditional orchestral works through various outlets.
-They will also gain more advanced techniques as related to their instruments.
+They will also gain more advanced techniques related to their instruments.
 There will be a minimum of three evening performances.
 Other course requirements include weekly lesson attendance (based on a rotating schedule).
 Exceptional BHS Orchestra students may be eligible to participate in New York State School Music Association events (All-State, All-County, and Solo Festival).

 Prerequisite: Director approval/audition required for those students not entering from Junior High Orchestra